 Interdisciplinary learning is a 21st century imperative, according to a report by the American Association of Colleges and Universities.
 This type of education encourages students to recognize bias, think critically, and engage in ethical reasoning.

 An internship at the Polling Institute, a Monmouth University Center of Distinction, incorporates this type of dynamic learning through practical application.
 It ties together statistics and practical research applications with the disciplines of political science, public policy, psychology, marketing, and communications to produce influential reports on a variety of topics.

-Katarina Kneer ’16 knew that she wanted to sharpen these skills when she set out to fulfill the experiential education requirement of her psychology major at the Monmouth University Polling Institute.
+Katarina Kneer ’16 knew that she wanted to sharpen these skills when she set out to fulfill the experiential education requirement of her psychology major at the Polling Institute.
 She knew she had a strong attention to detail, a passion for research, and an interest in finding new and creative research topics.
-Kneer became a second set of eyes for Timothy Tracey, the institute’s research associate, and Tina Johnsen, the center’s administrative research assistant.
+Kneer became a second set of eyes for Timothy Tracey, the institute’s former research associate, and Tina Johnsen, the project coordinator.

 “I would double, triple, quadruple check all of the numbers to make sure that they were entered correctly because the slightest mistake would result in an error that might later be published,” Kneer said.

-Katarina was also able to guide some of the research herself and answer some of her own questions.
-Kneer compared the relationships between post-traumatic distress levels and income levels among victims of Superstorm Sandy.
+Kneer was also able to guide some of the research herself and answer some of her own questions in compared the relationships between post-traumatic distress levels and income levels among victims of Superstorm Sandy.

 “My favorite part of the internship was getting hands-on experience and being able to say hey, I found this result, did you know that?
 Did you know that despite any difference in demographics, people affected by Superstorm Sandy were still depressed?” said Kneer.